 You know when you change something, a routine or a rearrange your cabinets and think – why the heck didn’t I do this before?
 That’s where I am with this closet.
 We took a regular IKEA closet system and customized it to suite the girls’ shared closet.
 It took just a weekend to create it and it made such a huge impact.
 I think one of the most important details to why this worked out so well for us is that it rang in just over $250 and that $250 was MONEY WELL SPENT, y’all.
 I won’t hear “Mommmmmm, where is my (insert very specific description of a dress here)?” every single morning anymore because Peighton can now see every single dress she owns at eye level.
-Basically, this closet organizer and entire closet makeover is a major mom win.
+Basically, this IKEA kids closet organizer upgrade and entire closet makeover is a major mom win.